clux/modul8/Readme.md

 ## Installation

 via npm: `npm install modul8`
+or for the development version `git clone git://github.com/clux/modul8`

 ## Usage
 Basic use only needs one data domain, and an entry point (here `app.js` - assumed to lie on the domain `add()`ed first).